Construction

 bendable flexible construction

 There is no building material on the planet used as ubiquitously as concrete.
 In fact, if you were to combine the volume of use of the 2nd and 3rd most used building materials in the world, you would arrive almost at the amount of concrete that is used in construction.
 This is down to the fact that concrete is low cost, durable, versatile, low maintenance, fire resistant, strong, and incredibly energy efficient.
 Given such benefits, there really is no reason for us to look at alternative options.
+To make better decisions on material selection, costs need to be considered.
+There are concrete takeoff services that are specialists at cost estimating.

 Within the world of concrete, however, there are multiple varieties that are used, depending on the type of construction that is taking place.
 Here we take a look at each of the different concrete types, why they are used and where you may find them.